edit

 git clone https://gitlab.dune-project.org/core/dune-grid.git

-git clone https://conan.iwr.uni-heidelberg.de/git/peter/dune-installer.git
+git clone https://gitlab.dune-project.org/staging/dune-typetree.git

-The typical way to run dunecontrol is using an options file and execute:
+The easiest way to run dunecontrol is:

 ./dune-common/bin/dunecontrol --opts=config.opts all